top of page

 You are classified as a conservative democrat, what is that exactly?

 I hold some conservative leaning views, but I stick to the traditional core values that make a democrat, a democrat.
-Values such as supporting a strong working middle class, opening the door for environmentally friendly power sources, building an economy that works for everyone, supporting all men and women in uniform and first responders, and valuing education to boost up the next generations with a focus on wealth building and management .
+Values such as supporting a strong working middle class, standing firmly by our unions, opening the door for environmentally friendly power sources, building an economy that works for everyone, supporting all men and women in uniform and first responders, and strengthening Missouri’s public schools so every child has the opportunity to succeed.
+I am willing to work across party lines if legislation is beneficial to my district and my state.
+This includes supporting lowering taxes, controlled government spending, balanced budgets, and upholding our local municipalities.
 All in all, political labels don’t define me; serving the people of Missouri’s 72nd District does.
-I’m running to bring practical, forward-thinking solutions to our state, balancing innovation with accountability to create a brighter future for all.
+I’m running for the Missouri House to deliver practical, common-sense solutions that support our teachers and public schools, back our first responders, strengthen unions, and build a brighter, more prosperous future for every Missouri family.

 If you are elected as our State Representative, can you still be our Councilman?